inspire-software/yes-cart/env/migration/migrate-3.4.0-3.5.0/YC-873-README.txt

 are correctly garbage collected in scope of Tomcat's threads.
 The hook is:
 - SearchUtil.addDestroyable()

-Default embeded lucene implementation is achieved by invoking "embededLucene" maven profile, whcih is the same behaviour as in prior versions of YC.
+Default embeded lucene implementation is achieved by invoking "ftEmbededLucene" maven profile, which is the same behaviour as in prior versions of YC.
 This profile ensures that "search-lucene-embeded" module is added as dependency to the following modules: "support", "store-wicket" and "api" thus enabling full text search support in storefront applications.

 Therefore if new provider needs to be implemented the FT search provider module must contain the spring xml context files described above including specified exposed beans.

+In addition to this new "ftDisabled" profile is introduced which included a NOOP provider for FT functions from the "search-disabled" module.
+This feature can be used by YC installations that run it as basic ecommerce engine with CMS and FT capabilities fully managed externally.

 PRODUCTION CHANGES: